-- Ensure that regulations clearly define infrastructure thresholds and criteria for land use decisions - Land use decisions will concurrently consider implications for transportation and open space - Encourage mixed-use development and design standards that enhance pedestrian and bicycle movement, lifelong communities and healthy living - Protect properties located on borders of Suburban Character Area with compatible height, building placement, densities, massing and scale, buffers, tree protection and other associated site development and building regulations - Champion sustainable development in all land use and development practices
+- Land use decisions will concurrently consider implications for transportation and open space - Encourage mixed-use development and design standards that enhance pedestrian movement, lifelong communities and healthy living - Protect properties located on borders of Suburban Character Area with compatible height, building placement, densities, massing and scale, buffers, tree protection and other associated site development and building regulations - Champion sustainable development in all land use and development practices

-- Create a "sense of place" through Dunwoody identifier/logo on signage, a wayfinding sign system, a gateway program, and design standards for corridors, nodes and gateways - Establish Design Guidelines or Overlay Districts for selected nodes or prepare city wide and enforce design standards in the zoning ordinance that are sufficient for commercial development and redevelopment to achieve high quality node and key corridor redevelopment - Determine appropriate location for City Hall as a strategic effort to promote redevelopment (see also Communities Facilities subsection) - Implement the Perimeter LCI recommendations and Framework Plan, as updated in the 2005 Perimeter LCI Update.
-Furthermore, the City will be a joint partner of the 2010 LCI update with the Perimeter Community Improvement Districts and City of Sandy Springs - Establish incentives and/or bonuses for large lot land holders to preserve open space - Prepare master plans for the character areas of Georgetown and Dunwoody Village that will further refine each character area's vision and purpose - Update the zoning ordinance and master transportation plan to compliment the recommendations made within this Comprehensive Plan, including a requirement for utilities to be placed underground - Promote the reduction of parking minimums, while setting parking maximums in commercial zones - Encourage alternative transportation by allowing parking minimums to be met with lower impact vehicle spaces - Use design standards to ensure infill residential development is consistent and compatible with existing development - Prepare electronic parcel data (GIS layers) to allow (1) accurate record keeping and (2) analysis necessary for land use and infrastructure investment decisions - Develop a city-wide green space plan

-• Promote development of Community Gardens
+- Create a "sense of place" through Dunwoody identifier/logo on signage, a wayfinding sign system, a gateway program, and design standards for corridors, nodes and gateways - Establish Design Guidelines or Overlay Districts for nodes or prepare city-wide design standards sufficient for commercial node and key corridor redevelopment - Determine appropriate location for City Hall as a strategic effort to promote redevelopment (see also Communities Facilities subsection) - Implement the Perimeter LCI recommendations and Framework Plan, as updated in the 2005 Perimeter LCI Update.
+Furthermore, the City will be a joint partner of the 2010 LCI update with the Perimeter Community Improvement Districts and City of Sandy Springs - Establish incentives and/or bonuses for large lot land holders to preserve open space - Prepare master plans for the character areas of Georgetown and Dunwoody Village that will further refine each character area's vision and purpose - Update the zoning ordinance and master transportation plan to compliment the recommendations made within this Comprehensive Plan, including a requirement for utilities to be placed underground - Promote the reduction of parking minimums, while setting parking maximums in commercial zones - Encourage alternative transportation by allowing parking minimums to be met with lower impact vehicle spaces - Use design standards to ensure infill residential development is consistent and compatible with existing development - Prepare electronic parcel data (GIS layers) to allow (1) accurate record keeping and (2) analysis necessary for land use and infrastructure investment decisions - Develop a city-wide green space plan - Promote development of Community Gardens currently enjoyed by the City is a top priority, residents desire this priority to be balanced with the existing character of Dunwoody's neighborhoods.
+In addition to establishing a sense of place and identity as a way to promote community and pride in its quality of life, the City of Dunwoody also seeks to "brand" itself as a way to define the City as a great place to do business.